wolfhoundgelert/imgstyler_bot/README.md

 	https://github.com/zhanghang1989/PyTorch-Multi-Style-Transfer/blob/master/msgnet.ipynb

 	`MSGNet` is the fastest on my laptop and somtimes gives interest results, but it's also often makes some visible "brush"-patterns or fails with colors.
+Anyway, I chose MSGNet as a default one and the bot logo also made with it.

 	<img height="400" src="pic/img_5.png"/> <img height="400" src="pic/img_4.png"/>